cagdass/where-is-my-hoca-client/README.md

 Front-end application in React for **Where is my Hoca?**

 * Find the weekly schedules of Bilkent professors.
 * Find the weekly schedules of classrooms.
-(Right, might come in handy when you are stalking a girl)
 * **Not yet implemented:** Query the empty classrooms at a given time.

 You can find the application deployed at [http://cgds.me/whereismyhoca](http://cgds.me/whereismyhoca)